ec429/fc-aviation/README.md

 So what about using this trick to land assault troops on an enemy island?
 You can't build an Airbase for them to disembark from.
 But assault troops can _also_ disembark from a seaplane moored at a Buoy, so if you drop one on the coast, you can use flying-boats to land an invasion force.
 However, the assault units can't attack (or bombard) from offshore, so they will need an empty land tile to move onto.
 Still, it could be a useful way to get extra value out of strong seaplane forces.

 Because of how bombers work (OneAttack), they are highly susceptible to double-move shenanigans across TC (in and out before fighters can get the shot at them they're supposed to).
 Use of unitwaittime in game settings is recommended in timed-turn games.
 (This is not applicable to attackers, which under normal circumstances _never_ come under fighter attack while outside their bases.)

+The Penetrator Bomb can be used to make conventional bombing attacks without ending the bomber's turn, potentially allowing it to run away out of reach of fighters.
+But since it costs 40 shields to build, it's not _that_ different from missiles like the V2 Artillery Rocket.
+Bombers carrying the nuclear Stand-Off Bomb are even more likely to get away (that's kind of the point), but that costs 120 shields (though for a nuke that's still good value).